ta10101/BroNode/README.md

 ### Container Build System

-A [Docker-based environment](docker/README.md) that delivers a Holochain runtime environment:
+A [Docker-based container](docker/README.md) that delivers a Holochain runtime environment ready to run hApps:

 - Holochain binary configured to automatically run via `tini`.
 - WIP: Tools for installing and managing hApps from configuration files provided by hApp publishers.